AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_unity.md

 ### Leave a chat group

-All the chat group members can call `LeaveGroup` to leave the specified chat group.
-Once a member leaves the chat group, all the other chat group members receive the `IGroupManagerDelegate#OnMemberExitedFromGroup` callback.
+Chat group members can call `LeaveGroup` to leave the specified chat group, whereas the chat group owner cannot perform this operation.
+Once a member leaves a chat group, all the other chat group members receive the `IGroupManagerDelegate#OnMemberExitedFromGroup` callback.

 The following code sample shows how to leave a chat group: